charonn0/RB-VTAPI/readme.md

 Reference: https://www.virustotal.com/documentation/public-api/

-All public functions of this module correspond to an actions available through the public VirusTotal API v.2.
+All public functions of this module correspond to actions available through the public VirusTotal API v.2.
 All interactions with the API require an API key.